Date: June 10th, 2014 Author: Ethan

-Tags: Android, Final Fantasy Agito, Final Fantasy Type-0, Free2Play, iOS, Mobile
+Tags: Final Fantasy Agito, Final Fantasy Type-0, HD Remaster

 In the latest issue of Famitsu, Square Enix debuted the brand new Fabula Nova Crystallis game ‘Final Fantasy Agito’.
 Set in the same world as Type-0, Agito is a Free-To-Play Social Game that acts as a prequel to the original game.